 Fax: (814) 863-3217

 Documentation must meet Penn State's guidelines.
-ODS will review documentation and recommend accommodations, if any, to the Law School.
+SDR will review documentation and recommend accommodations, if any, to the law school.
 The determination of reasonable academic adjustments, auxiliary aids, and/or services is determined on a case by case and a course by course basis.
 You are required to demonstrate through documentation that your disorder/impairment meets the definition of a disability under Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
 A disability is defined as a physical or mental impairment that substantially limits one or more major life activities.

 Since it may take several weeks to obtain all required documentation, you should begin this process as soon as possible.